menu

 Click to view interactive

 Critically, like with relation diagrams, there are many possible sequence perspectives for a given system.
-In fact, there are probably dozens of useful interactions that can be diagrammed in a medium-sized project.
+Probably dozens of valuable interactions can be diagrammed in a medium-sized project.
 The example below switches between five sequence diagrams of a single system (creating a test, executing a test, writing test results, listing running tests, and canceling a test):

 Click to view interactive